Madame X (1966 film): Plot

 With Estelle's blackmail payments cut off, Holly goes to Mexico where she lives in a sleazy apartment and cannot afford her rent.
-She befriends an American neighbor named Dan Sullivan, who plies her with alcohol that causes her to tell him about her past with Clayton.
+She befriends an American neighbor named Dan Sullivan, who plies her with alcohol.
+On Christmas Eve, a drunken Holly reveals her past to Dan.
 He persuades Holly to join him in New York to work for him, but while there, she realizes that he is actually trying to blackmail Clayton, who is now governor of the state and a leading candidate for his party's presidential nomination.
-Holly shoots and kills Sullivan when he threatens to expose her deception to her son.
+Holly shoots and kills Dan when he threatens to expose her deception to her son.
 The police arrest her and, refusing to reveal her identity, she signs a confession with the letter "X" and refuses to speak.
 The court-appointed defense attorney happens to be her son, Clay Jr., though she does not recognize him.

 Holly refuses to reveal her name throughout the trial, saying nothing in her defense.
 Clay, in his first trial as a lawyer, devises a defense strategy to paint Sullivan as a career criminal who caused his own death.
 At the end of the trial the prosecutor is giving his summation to the jury and says that Clay is the son of the governor and states his full name.
 Holly spots Clayton Sr. in the gallery and suddenly realizes that her attorney is in fact her long-lost son.
 Holly takes the stand, admitting that she killed Sullivan to protect her son, who believes her to be dead, so he will not know the type of woman she has become.

 While the jury is deliberating, Clay, who has grown close to Holly despite not knowing that she is his mother, visits her in her holding cell and implores her to reach out to her son.
 She does not reveal her identity to him but tells him he has been like a son to her.
 Then, having spent her final moments with her son and overcome with emotion, she dies suddenly.
 Clay tells his father that he had come to love "X".